hyperboloide/pdfgen/README.md

 {"user": "fred"}
 ```

-The response is a of type `application/pdf` and contains the resulting PDF.
+The response is of type `application/pdf` and contains the resulting PDF.

-Each PDF template should be in it's own directory under the root directory defined in `PDFGEN_TEMPLATES`.
+Each PDF template should be in it's own directory under the root directory
+defined in the `PDFGEN_TEMPLATES` environment variable.

 The urls endpoints will be generated from these directories names.
 For example a template
-in directory `invoice` will be a reachable at a url that look like that: `http://pdfgen:8888/invoice`
+in the directory `invoice` will be a reachable at a url that look like that: `http://host:port/invoice`

 The template directory must contain an `index.html` file and optionnaly
 a `footer.html` file.
 Other assets like images and CSS should be in